engagingnewsproject/enp-platform/wp-content/plugins/backupwordpress/readme.txt

 == Changelog ==

+#### 2.5

+* BackUpWordPress now requires WordPress 3.7.1 as a minimum.
+* Remove some old back-compat code that was required because we supported older WP versions.
+* It's now possible to change the email address that notification emails are sent from using the `hmbkp_from_email` filter.
+* The spinner is now retina!
+* Close the PHP Session before starting the backup process to work around the 1 request per session issue.
+Backup status will now work on sites which happen to call `session_start`.
+* Pass `max_execution_time` and the BackUpWordPress Plugin version back to support. * Include the users real name in support requests
+* Stop passing `$_SERVER` with support requests as it can contain things like `.htaccess` passwords on some server configurations.
+* Improve the display of the server info in the enable support popup.
+* New screenshots
+* Use `wp_safe_redirect` for internal redirects.
+* Use `wp_is_writable` instead of `is_writable`.

+#### 2.4.2

+* In WordPress Multisite the backups admin page is now located in Network admin instead of the wp-admin of the main site.
+* Fixed an issue with the new intercom support integration that could cause loading the backups page to timeout
+* Fixed 3 stray PHP warnings.
+* BackUpWordPress will now always be loaded before any BackUpWordPress Extensions.
+* Fixed an issue that could cause a long modal (excludes) to show underneath the WP admin bar.

-#### 2.3.3
+#### 2.4.1

-* Add missing colorbox assets
+* Add missing colorbox images

+#### 2.4

+* Support for new premium extensions for storing backups in a variety of online services.
+* Exclude the WP DB Manager backups and WP Super Cache cache directories by default.
+* We now use Intercom to offer support directly from within the plugin, opt-in of course.
+* More i18n fixes / improvements.
+* We no longer show download links if your backups directory isn't web accessible.
+* Fix a bug that caused the plugin activation and deactivation hooks from firing.
+* Correctly handle `MYSQL TIMESTAMP` columns in database dumps.
+* `mysqldump` and `zip` are now correctly recognised on SmartOS.
+* Schedule names are now translatable.
+* Avoid having to re-calculate the filesize when a schedules type is set.
+* Compatibility with WordPress 3.8

 #### 2.3.2

-* Correct version number
+* Correct version number.

 #### 2.3.1

-* Fix a PHP strict error
+* Fix a PHP strict error.
-* Save and close as separate buttons
+* Save and close as separate buttons.
-* Fix bug that caused multiple notification emails
+* Fix bug that caused multiple notification emails.
-* Fixes typo in database option name
+* Fixes typo in database option name.
-* Updated translations
+* Updated translations.
-* Improve PHP docblocks
+* Improve PHP docblocks.
-* Make schedules class a singleton
+* Make schedules class a singleton.
-* Exclude popular backup plugin folders by default
+* Exclude popular backup plugin folders by default.
-* Exclude version control folders by default
+* Exclude version control folders by default.
-* Fix broken localisation
+* Fix broken localisation.
+* Use `wp_safe_redirect` instead of `wp_redirect` for internal form submissions *

 #### 2.3